mika314/streamer/README.md

 ## Running

-1. Make sure you have a Twitch OAuth key for your Twitch user (https://dev.twitch.tv/docs/irc/auth).
+1. Make sure you have a Twitch OAuth key for your Twitch user (e.g. `oauth:xxxxxxxxxxxxxx`).

 2. Run the `streamer` binary:
    ```sh